cartieraidan/pythonsql/README.md

 ### Deployment Server (API Host)

 The deployment server hosts the live application and API, which manages the database and handles all incoming API requests.
-Could also act as a proxy to control the resources of the db and even cache frequent queries
+Could also act as a proxy to control the resources of the db and even cache frequent queries and to control access and authentication.

 - **2017 MacBook Air**
     - OS: Ubuntu Desktop (Release: X)